Dphaengsy/post-install-config/README.md

 To create agents go to Admin Panel -> Agents -> Add New.
 Fill in the necessary details, such as the agent's name, email, assigned role, and department, to set up their profile and permissions.
 I created Mario and Luigi.
-Mario was put in SysAdmins with Supreme Admin power, and put in  online banking while Luigi was put in Support with view only.
+Mario was put in SysAdmins with Supreme Admin power, and put in  online banking while Luigi was put in Support with all access.